MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/how-do-i-send-trace-messages-to-a-kernel-debugger-.md

 ---
-title: How do I send trace messages to a kernel debugger
+title: How do I Send Trace Messages to a Kernel Debugger
 description: How do I send trace messages to a kernel debugger ms.date: 04/20/2017
 ---